guide · dota 2 · rating

 Why do you sometimes get more or less MMR?

-In your first ranked games and right after recalibration the system is not yet confident about your level, so the swings are bigger.
-Once your rating settles, the changes stabilize around the usual values.
+Two factors: rank confidence and the MMR gap between teams.
+In your first ranked games, after a long break and at low MMR the system is not yet confident about your level, so the swings are bigger — up to +40.
+Beating a stronger team gives more, beating a much weaker one gives as little as about +10.
+Once your rating settles, the changes stabilize around ±25.

 Winrate below 50%?
 We'll help